DeanIA/geospatial_ml/README.md

 ## SESSRS

-Next, I started exploring ways to segment satellite imagery and came across a promising approach developed by academic researchers at the **Aerospace Information Research Institute, Chinese Academy of Sciences**, called **SESSRS**.
+Next, I started exploring ways to segment satellite imagery and came across a promising approach developed by academic researchers at the **Aerospace Information Research Institute, Chinese Academy of Sciences**, called [SESSRS](https://github.com/qycools/SESSRS/blob/main/README.md).

 The problem they were trying to solve was that semantic segmentation models can classify pixels but often blur object edges, while non-semantic models like **SAM** generate sharp boundaries but can’t assign categories.